-We herein demonstrate that victims, benign users who control real accounts and have befriended fakes, form a distinct classification category that is useful for designing robust detection mechanisms.
-First, as attackers have no control over victim accounts and cannot alter their activities, a victim account classifier which relies on user-level activities is relatively harder to circumvent.
-Second, as fakes are directly connected to victims, a fake account detection mechanism that integrates victim prediction into graphlevel structures is more robust against manipulations of the graph.
+We herein observe that victims, benign users who control real accounts and have befriended fakes, form a distinct classification category that is useful for designing robust detection mechanisms.
+As attackers have no control over victim accounts and cannot alter their activities, a victim account classifier which relies on user-level activities is relatively hard to circumvent.
+Moreover, as fakes are directly connected to victims, a fake account detection mechanism that integrates victim prediction into graph-level structures can be more robust against manipulations of the graph.

-To validate this new approach, we designed Integro, a scalable defense system that helps OSNs detect fake accounts using a meaningful a user ranking scheme.
+To validate this idea, we designed Integro, a scalable defense system that helps OSNs detect fake accounts using a meaningful user ranking scheme.
 Integro starts by predicting victim accounts from user-level activities.
-After that, it integrates these predictions into the graph as weights, so that edges incident to predicted victims have much lower weights than others.
+After that, it integrates these predictions into the graph as weights such that edges incident to predicted victims have lower weights than others.
 Finally, Integro ranks user accounts based on a modified random walk that starts from a known real account.
 Integro guarantees that most real accounts rank higher than fakes so that OSN operators can take actions against low-ranking fake accounts.

-We implemented Íntegro using widely-used, open-source distributed computing platforms in which it scaled nearly linearly.
-We evaluated Íntegro against SybilRank, the state-of-the-art in fake account detection, using real-world datasets and a largescale deployment at Tuenti, the largest OSN in Spain.
-We show that Íntegro significantly outperforms SybilRank in user ranking quality, where the only requirement is to employ a victim classifier is better than random.
-Moreover, the deployment of Íntegro at Tuenti resulted in up to an order of magnitude higher precision in fake accounts detection, as compared to SybilRank.
+We implemented Íntegro using widely-used, open-source parallel computing platforms in which it scaled nearly linearly.
+We evaluated Íntegro against SybilRank, the state-of-the-art in fake account detection, using real-world datasets and a large-scale deployment at Tuenti, the largest OSN in Spain.
+In particular, we show that Íntegro significantly outperforms SybilRank in user ranking quality, with the only requirement that the used victim classifier is better than random.
+Moreover, the deployment of Íntegro at Tuenti resulted in an order of magnitude higher fake account detection precision, as compared to SybilRank.